You don’t have to be a perfume aficionado to know about Coco Chanel’s most famous perfume creation known as Chanel No 5.

-Well, here are some achievements done while the house of Chanel was run by Coco Chanel:
+Well, here are some achievements while the house Chanel was run by Coco Chanel:

 - 1920 – Chanel produced beaded dresses, made especially popular by the Flapper woman.
 These modern, and feminine attires became known as the Chanel Suit.

-- 1921 – the release of first Chanel’s perfume – Chanel No 5
+- 1921 – the release of the first Chanel perfume – Chanel No 5

 - The late 1920s – business deal with venture capitalist Pierre Wertheimer – the start of Parfums Chanel company